statdivlab/fastEmu/README.md

 The vignettes demonstrate example usage of the main functions.
 Please [file an issue](https://github.com/statdivlab/fastEmu/issues) if you have a request for a tutorial that is not currently included.

-The following code will run `radEmu` to estimate fold differences in abundance for all genes in $Y$ in comparison to the typical fold difference in a subset of genes that encode ribosomal proteins, and will run `fastEmu` to quickly run a robust score test for the hypothesis that the $5\text{th}$ category has a fold difference in abundance that is different than the typical fold difference in the set of ribosomal genes.
+The following code will run `radEmu` to estimate log fold differences in abundance for all genes in $Y$ in comparison to the typical log fold difference in a subset of genes that encode ribosomal proteins, and will run `fastEmu` to quickly run a robust score test for the hypothesis that the $5\text{th}$ category has a log fold difference in abundance associated with the treatment that is different than the typical log fold difference associated with the treatment in the set of ribosomal genes.

 ``` r
 emu_test <- fastEmuTest(constraint_cats = ribosomal_subset,